mwaz0wski/moviepedia/README.md

 # Moviepedia - The movie encyclopedia

-This application allows you to search for a large number of movies, and access to more detailed information about them.
+This application exposes an api that allows you to search for a large number of movies, and access to more detailed information about them.

 ## Run the application locally
 ```